BBC Somali Service: History

+Radio broadcasts

+In addition to the online webcast, the BBC Somali radio programmes are known to be broadcast on FM in 5 areas as of December 2024: Zeila, Berbera, Hargeisa, Burao, and Sanaa.

+As of 23 December 2024, the Al-Dhabiyya (United Arab Emirates), Al Ashkharah, and Talata Volonondry transmitting stations were known to broadcast Somali programming on varying shortwave frequencies, with the hours ranging from 1 hour 30 minutes on Mondays-Fridays to 8 hours on Sundays.

 Praise

 Charles Allen wrote in 1997 that in Somalia, a country having "three or four separate ruling factions, each with their own radio services", the station is the "one single voice which serves all Somali speakers, and keeps the idea of being Somali alive".
 The station is successful, Allan reports, partly because of their aim to have reporting originating in the Somali language, rather than having translations from English.
 Pierce Gerety, a UNICEF representative in Somalia, said it is the most important news source in the country, and that many of the citizens were listeners.
 Anthony Oldin contrasts its perceived unbiased reporting with the media in Rwanda during the 1994 genocide, in which news organisations spread misinformation and encouraged ethnic groups to kill one another.
 In partnership with the Africa Education Trust the station launched in March 2002 an educational programme in Somalia.

 The station is important for Somalis in the United Kingdom, because they rely on it to connect to Somalia.
 A poll by the station found that 99 percent of Somalis in the UK listen to it.
 Somalis view radio listening as a social activity, and therefore listen in khat houses, mosques, and Somali shops.